gateio/gateapi-java/docs/SpotApi.md

 Create a batch of orders

 Batch orders requirements:  1. custom order field &#x60;text&#x60; is required 2.
 At most 4 currency pairs, maximum 5 orders each, are allowed in one request 3.
-No mixture of spot orders and margin orders, e.g. &#x60;account&#x60; must be identical for all orders
+No mixture of spot orders and margin orders, i.e. &#x60;account&#x60; must be identical for all orders

 ### Example